zzmic/punched-card-reader/README.md

 ->  Notify card read end over serial
 ```

+## CAD
+We have created some preliminary CAD prototypes just to virtually explore the physical design of our system.
+These files, in `.obj`, `.stl`, and `.f3z` formats, can be found in the respective folders according to their versions.

 ## Project Directory Hierarchy
 ```
 .
 ├── arduino/                  # Arduino files for various sketches.
 │   ├── PhotodiodeReadTest/   # Arduino sketch directory for testing photodiode readings.
 │   └── punchedCardReader/    # Arduino sketch directory for the punched card reader ("The Implementation").
-│   └── punchcardReaderDraft/ # Early draft of the punched card reader Arduino sketch.
+│   └── PunchcardReaderDraft/ # Early draft of the punched card reader Arduino sketch.
 ├── cad/                      # CAD files for prototype designs.
 │   └── v1/                   # V1 prototype CAD files.
 │   └── v2/                   # V2 prototype CAD files.